ikonst/jschon-sort/README.md

+Provides JSON tools:

-`jschon-sort` sorts a JSON or YAML document according to its JSON Schema: object properties are ordered to match the order in which JSON Schema properties (that match them) are declared.
+- `jschon-sort` sorts a JSON or YAML document according to its JSON Schema: object properties are ordered to match the order in which JSON Schema properties (that match them) are declared.

+- `jschon-remove-additional-props` removes properties not defined in the JSON Schema.

 The "jschon" name relates to it being based on the [jschon](https://github.com/marksparkza/jschon) library for JSON Schema handling.